magepages/mpdocs/docs/reward-points-ultimate/index.md

 ![](https://i.imgur.com/cg494tY.png)

-- Milestone Tier progress background color: select the color background for the Milestones Progress Bar
+- **Milestone Tier progress background color**: select the color background for the Milestones Progress Bar
-- Milestone Tier progress color: select the color for the progress on the bar
+- **Milestone Tier progress color**: select the color for the progress on the bar

 ### VIII.
 Manage Reward Point in Admin Customer